 Dogs like Dachshunds have abnormally shaped long bones that might predispose them to OA.
 This is the wrist, forearm, and elbow of a Doxie.
 The medical terms are carpal, radius, ulna, and olecranon.

 It is important to understand the initial symptoms might be subtle.
 Your pet will be experiencing pain or discomfort, yet it might not show any external signs.
+Dogs, especially large breeds, can be stoic, and show no outwards signs of pain even though they are painful on the inside.
+Close observation of your dog’s daily habits as it ages will help you to see the subtle signs of pain.

 Symptoms are related to joint pain and stiffness.
 Most owners notice a pet losing its ability to perform normally, such as a reluctance to jump or climb stairs, or even limping.
 Stiffness after rest that diminishes rapidly as your pet starts moving and warms up is a hallmark sign of OA.
 Other symptoms of arthritis include lethargy and poor appetite, which are the result of pain.